 The City of Tamarac now has a new captain leading the district.
 But he’s no stranger to the city.

 Captain Jeff Cirminiello, 47, spent his summers in Tamarac.
-A Long Island native, he first visited the city at the age of 12, when his grandparents moved to Tamarac’s Westwood 24 in the mid-1980s.
-He had great memories where he would spend his summers in the city with friends he met from Coral Springs.
+A Long Island native, he first visited the city at 12, when his grandparents moved to Tamarac’s Westwood 24 in the mid-1980s.
+He had great memories of spending his summers in the city with friends he met from Coral Springs.

 “We would jump from the bridge off of University Drive into canals — not knowing what was underneath,” he laughed.

 His grandfather was the chairman of the board of the Italian-American Club in Tamarac, and they used to attend all the events with him.
-His grandfather was very vested in the city.
-He would send his family photos taken of him and then-Mayor Norman Abromowitz, highlighting some of the events the club had, including a performance by the 1950s vocal group, The Platters.
+His grandfather was significantly vested in the city.
+He would send his family photos of him and then-Mayor Norman Abromowitz, highlighting some of the club’s events, including a performance by the 1950s vocal group, The Platters.

 “My choice was to either go to NYPD or give it a shot in Florida because of the weather,” he said.

-Inspired by the TV show “COPS” as well as watching BSO cars driving around, Ciminiello thought it would be cool to be a part of Broward Sheriff’s Office, but at the time, they weren’t hiring.
+Inspired by the TV show “COPS” and watching BSO cars driving around, Ciminiello thought it would be cool to be a part of the Broward Sheriff’s Office, but they weren’t hiring then.
 However, after two years, he was able to work for them.

 In 1998 he became a road patrol supervisor in Dania Beach.
-He was later promoted to the rank of detective sergeant with the City of Parkland in 2004, where he supervised the Narcotics Interdiction Task Force.
-During this tenure, he ran federal task forces in addition to other special units.
+He was later promoted to detective sergeant with the City of Parkland in 2004, where he supervised the Narcotics Interdiction Task Force.
+During this tenure, he ran federal task forces and other special units.
 He did this for several years and then worked with the Gang Unit.

 During this time, he was appointed captain, and he was in that position for a year when the position of district captain in Tamarac became available after Captain Neal Glassman retired.

-Sheriff Gregory Tony made a recommendation of Ciminiello and two other candidates to Tamarac City Manager Michael Cernech.
+Sheriff Gregory Tony recommended Ciminiello and two other candidates to Tamarac City Manager Michael Cernech.
 It was up to Cernech to decide who was the best fit for the city.